aleksas/wavenet_vocoder_liepa/index.md

 - <audio controls="controls" ><source src="/wavenet_vocoder_liepa/experiment/liepa_2008.05.11/audio/speaker1_23_checkpoint_step000590000_ema_target.wav" autoplay/>Your browser does not support the audio element.</audio>

 ### Speakers
-The speaker indeces correspond to speked directories in Liepa database in order specified in [dataset](experiment/liepa_2008.05.11/datasets/liepa.py) (See var. available_speakers).
+The speaker indeces correspond to speker directories in Liepa database in order specified in [dataset](experiment/liepa_2008.05.11/datasets/liepa.py) (See var. available_speakers).
 Notice that only speakers with sentence utterances were considered.

 - 1: D150
 - 2: D36